King's College London are seeking students of academic excellence to join our Health Faculties.

 Health is a dominant and unifying theme at King’s College London which is internationally recognised for excellence in biomedical and health research and training.
 King’s is the academic partner of King’s Health Partners, one of the UK’s leading Academic Health Sciences Centres.

-Two 4 year fully-funded PhD positions are available to commence in October 2019, with successful candidates joining the MRC Doctoral Training Partnership.
-They will start their PhD project immediately in October 2019 and will participate in all other training and cohort activities of the MRC DTP.
+Five 4 year fully-funded PhD positions are available to commence in September 2020, with successful candidates joining the MRC Doctoral Training Partnership.
+They will start their PhD project immediately in September 2020 and will participate in all other training and cohort activities of the MRC DTP.

 The objective of our Doctoral Training Partnership (DTP) is to select motivated and curiosity-driven students and provide them with outstanding training, tailored flexibly to their individual needs and interests.
 We will equip them with the intellectual and technical skills that are needed for undertaking cutting-edge biomedical research and complement this with key transferable skills (including public engagement, business development and entrepreneurship) to ensure that they emerge as well-rounded scientists, prepared for their next career stage (whether in research or outside).
 Our excellent clinical setting will ensure all students benefit from an understanding of the context of medical research, helping develop scientists with a strong translational ethos.